DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.9](#7.9) Understand and participate in change management processes (OSG-9 Chpt 16)
 - **Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
     - Change management processes allow various IT experts to review proposed changes for unintended consequences before implementing
-    - Change management controls provide a process to control, document, track, and audit all system changes
+    - Change management controls provide a process to control, document, track, and audit all system changes.
     - The change management process includes multiple steps that build upon each other:
-    - Change request: a change request can come from any part of an org and pertain to almost any topic; companies typically use some type of change management software
+        - 🔐Change request: a change request can come from any part of an org and pertain to almost any topic; companies typically use some type of change management software
-    - Assess impact: after a change request is made, however small the request might be, the impact of the potential change must be assessed
+        - 🔐Assess impact: after a change request is made, however small the request might be, the impact of the potential change must be assessed
-    - Approval/reject: based on the requested change and related impact assessment, common sense plays a big part in the approval process
+        - 🔐Approval/reject: based on the requested change and related impact assessment, common sense plays a big part in the approval process
-    - Build and test: after approval, any change should be developed and tested, ideally in a test environment. ✏️UAT: Before implementing any change, tests should be performed, preferably in a closed environment such as an operational system taken off-line or replicated, which mainly depends on the business capacities.
+        - 🔐Build and test: after approval, any change should be developed and tested, ideally in a test environment. ✏️UAT: Before implementing any change, tests should be performed, preferably in a closed environment such as an operational system taken off-line or replicated, which mainly depends on the business capacities.
-    - Schedule/notification: prior to implementing any change, key stakeholders should be notified
+        - 🔐Schedule/notification: prior to implementing any change, key stakeholders should be notified
-    - Implement: after testing and notification of stakeholders, the change should be implemented; it's important to have a roll-back plan, allowing personnel to undo the change
+        - 🔐Implement: after testing and notification of stakeholders, the change should be implemented; it's important to have a roll-back plan, allowing personnel to undo the change
-    - Validation: once implemented, senior management and stakeholders should again be notified to validate the change
+        - 🔐Validation: once implemented, senior management and stakeholders should again be notified to validate the change
-    - Document the change: documentation should take place at each step; it's critical to ensure all documentation is complete and to identify the version and baseline related to a given change
+        - 🔐Document the change: documentation should take place at each step; it's critical to ensure all documentation is complete and to identify the version and baseline related to a given change
 - When a change management process is enforced, it creates documentation for all changes to a system, providing a trail of info if personnel need to reverse the change, or make the same change on other systems
 - Change management control is a mandatory element for some security assurance requirements (SARs) in the ISO Common Criteria
-- Change Management roles
+- Change Management roles:
-     - Program Sponsor is the role that provides overall direction, support, and oversight for a project or change initiative.
+     - 🔮**Program Sponsor** is the role that provides overall direction, support, and oversight for a project or change initiative.
 They are typically a senior executive or manager who is responsible for ensuring that the project aligns with organizational goals and has the resources and support needed for success.
 The program sponsor plays a critical role in endorsing and championing the change throughout the organization, addressing high-level issues, and facilitating necessary resources and support.
-     - Project Manager: The project manager is responsible for planning, executing, and closing the project.
+     - 🔮**Project Manager**: The project manager is responsible for planning, executing, and closing the project.
 They focus on managing the project’s scope, schedule, and resources but may not have the same level of executive support and overall responsibility as the program sponsor.
-     - Change Implementer: The change implementer is responsible for executing the change according to the plan but does not typically handle the overarching support and strategic alignment that the program sponsor provides.
+     - 🔮**Change Implementer**: The change implementer is responsible for executing the change according to the plan but does not typically handle the overarching support and strategic alignment that the program sponsor provides.
-     - Change Driver: This term is less commonly used but generally refers to the person or entity that initiates or advocates for the change.
+     - 🔮**Change Driver**: This term is less commonly used but generally refers to the person or entity that initiates or advocates for the change.

 [7.10](#7.10) Implement recovery strategies (OSG-9 Chpt 18)
 - **Recovery strategy**: a plan for restoring critical business components, systems, and operations following a disruption